 Changes to benefits - Welfare Reform

-Subject to approval by the Northern Ireland Assembly and the Northern Ireland Executive, the new Welfare Reform Bill for Northern Ireland will result in changes to the benefits system.
+Welfare Reform will result in changes to the benefits system.
 Many of the current benefits will cease to exist and new benefits and payment systems will be introduced.

-What changes to benefits are being introduced in Northern Ireland?
+What changes to benefits are being proposed in Northern Ireland?

 - introduction of Universal Credit